onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/03_Update the router spec.md

   port:
     description: "Port on which server is listening"
     default: 8080
-  servers:
+  upstreams:
-    description: "List of servers to redirect requests"
+    description: "List of upstreams to proxy requests"
     default: []
 ```